EdTech

 Fact #4: Even small amounts of gamification can result in measurable gains.

 Incorporating gamification into routine and otherwise unexciting schoolwork boosts student engagement and motivation.
-In one study, researchers Lee et al. show that even when math problems are placed in a video game superficially, students still complete “nearly three times as many questions, on average, and were provided with instant feedback on their work rather than needing to wait for the teacher to grade and return their worksheets.”
+In one study, researchers Jeremy Lee et al. show that even when math problems are placed in a video game superficially, students still complete “nearly three times as many questions, on average, and were provided with instant feedback on their work rather than needing to wait for the teacher to grade and return their worksheets.”
 Math games that provide immediate feedback help students correct misconceptions and remember what they’ve learned.
-When learning feels like a fun game, students are excited to participate and put in their best effort.
+When learning is designed to be fun, students can get more excited to participate and put in their best effort.

 Fact #5: Video game usage is associated with academic success.

-In 2016, researchers conducted a study with an enormous sample of over 3000 young children across Europe and found that “high video game usage […] was significantly associated with higher intellectual functioning, increased academic achievement, a lower prevalence of peer relationship problems and a lower prevalence of mental health difficulties.”
+In 2016, researchers conducted a study with a large sample of over 3000 children across Europe and found that “high video game usage . . . was significantly associated with higher intellectual functioning, increased academic achievement, a lower prevalence of peer relationship problems and a lower prevalence of mental health difficulties.”
 Playing video games helps enhance cognitive skills and improve students’ overall academic capabilities.

 Fact #6: Games can crowdsource solutions to difficult science problems.